 We will have Half Hogs of Berkshire/Mangalica cross available in Spring and Late Autumn

 Berkshire is a heritage breed of pig, which was discovered over 300 years ago in Berkshire County in the United Kingdom.
 Berkshire pork is renowned for its richness, texture, marbling, juiciness, tenderness and overall depth of flavor.
 It is thought by many to be the Kobe beef of pork.
 It is said to have a very specific taste, not generic and bland or mild like regular pork.
 They were specially bred for the King of England for his own personal meat supply, because of the excellence in the meat!

 The Mangalica is one of the fattiest pigs in the world; on average 65-70% of the carcass is fat, and lean meat is only 30 - 35% of the carcass, compared to over 50% in modern breeds.
 But that meat is considered among the tastiest pork in the world.
 The meat of the Mangalica pig is reddish, highly marbled with creamy white fat, and is high in omega-3 fatty acids and natural antioxidants.
 This is due to the natural diet of forage, oats, peas and barley.
 Mangalica lard is lighter, and melts at a lower temperature, than lard from other pigs, because it contains more healthy unsaturated fat.
 Our cross of these two breeds makes for some extraordinary pork!

 Half Hog Cost Break-Down

 Average Half Hog Hanging Weight is 80-85 lbs

-You pay the butcher $.52 cents per pound + $15 cooling and processing fee. ( they freeze the meat for you ) You specify what sort of cuts you would like.
+You pay the butcher $.65 cents per pound (he gives you a discount too if you get a whole hog).
+You specify what sort of cuts you would like.